LibRapid/librapid/docs/source/array/array_overview.rst

 ================
-LibRapid NDarray
+LibRapid Array
 ================

-What is an NDarray?
+What is an Array?
 ===================

-An NDarray is a multi-dimensional, homogeneous collection of values which can be operated on in a variety of ways.
+An Array is a multi-dimensional, homogeneous collection of values which can be operated on in a variety of ways.

-The simplest type of NDarray is a vector, which is a list of values.
+The simplest type of Array is a vector, which is a list of values.
-Another simple type of NDarray is a matrix, which is a grid of values.
+Another simple type of Array is a matrix, which is a grid of values.

 .. code-block:: C++